SANITARY LANDFILL SUPERFUND SITE CLOSURE

 ENTACT implemented corrective measures at a 52-acre former wood-treating facility that produced creosote-treated railroad crossties.
-We installed a 2,200 linear foot soil-bentonite slurry wall to a depth of 45 feet below surface grade and permeability of 1×10-7 cm/sec to contain the source area and control groundwater migration from it.
-ENTACT also excavated and consolidated 17,000 cubic yards of polycyclic aromatic hydrocarbon and phenol-impacted surface soils, subsurface soils, and sediments and dewatered and backfilled a former water supply pond located in
+This comprehensive remediation project aimed to contain contamination and restore the site for future use.
+For this project, ENTACT: Installed a 2,200 linear foot soil-bentonite slurry wall to a depth of 45 feet below surface grade to contain the source area and control groundwater migration Excavated and consolidated 17,000 cubic yards of polycyclic aromatic hydrocarbon and phenol-impacted surface soils, subsurface soils, and sediments Dewatered and

 FORMER CHROMIUM ALLOY AND RADIOLOGICAL SUPERFUND SITE

-ENTACT was engaged to perform a four-phased remedial action project to support the decommissioning of this former glass and super alloy additives manufacturing facility.
-Due to historical and metallurgical operations conducted at the site, metals and radiological impacts were present in soil and sediment on the property and off-site, consisting of wetlands, a stream channel, and wooded upland areas.
-Phase 1 of the project addressed the impacted materials on the property limits, and Phases 2, 3, and 4 addressed the
+ENTACT executed a four-phased remedial action project to support the decommissioning of a former glass and super alloy additives manufacturing facility.
+The site, due to historical metallurgical operations, exhibited metals and radiological contamination in soil and sediment both on-site and in adjacent areas, including wetlands, a stream channel, and wooded uplands.
+The project phases were designed to systematically address the impacted materials, as outlined below: Phases 1 and 2 Remediation: The initial phases focused on materials within the property limits.

 ACTIVE STEEL MILL CREEK AND DITCH PCB SEDIMENT REMOVAL

-ENTACT partnered with our Client to implement a phased solution to remove the impacted sediment and restore the river and its surroundings for a nearby community.
-Work included remediating 3,000 linear feet of ditch line and 5,600 linear feet of creek channel; transporting 178,500 tons of polychlorinated biphenyl-impacted sediment, clay, and native materials off-site for disposal; and treating and filtering 4 billion gallons of water using an onsite water treatment system.
-In addition to meeting our Client’s objectives, we managed
+ENTACT partnered with our Client to implement a phased solution for the removal of PCB-impacted sediment and the restoration of the surrounding river and its environment for the benefit of the nearby community.
+The project involved comprehensive remediation efforts across 3,000 linear feet of ditch line and 5,600 linear feet of creek channel.
+ENTACT performed the following scope activities: Transported 178,500 tons of PCB-impacted sediment, clay, and native materials off-site for disposal Treated and filtered four billion gallons of water

 FORMER PHOSPHATE FERTILIZER SITES REMOVAL ACTION

-ENTACT performed remediation of nine former phosphate fertilizer production and manufacturing sites to address lead- and arsenic-impacted soils, sediment, and groundwater.
-ENTACT partnered with our Client to navigate the complexities and requirements of this multi-facet remediation project.
-Sites were in commercial, residential, and industrial zones.
-Tidally influenced areas were located adjacent to navigable waterways, marshes, uplands, and active rail lines and major highways.
-While scopes varied in magnitude at each site, work typically involved excavation and off-site disposal activities, sediment
+ENTACT executed comprehensive remediation efforts across nine former phosphate fertilizer production and manufacturing sites to address lead- and arsenic-impacted soils, sediments, and groundwater.
+Partnering closely with our Client, ENTACT navigated the complexities and regulatory requirements of this multifaceted remediation project.
+The sites were in commercial, residential, and industrial zones, with tidally influenced areas adjacent to navigable waterways, marshes, uplands, active rail lines, and major highways.
+While the scope varied across the sites, the typical activities included: Excavation and off-site disposal

 AGGREGATE MINER AND SUPPLIER SLURRY WALL PROGRAM

-ENTACT originally served this major aggregate miner and supplier by replacing a cutoff wall over 9,000 feet high.
-This successful job and the relationship formed during the project established ENTACT as the Client’s dedicated slurry wall contractor.
-Following the successful completion of the first project, we constructed a 7,438-foot-long, 30-inch-wide soil-bentonite slurry wall to minimize dewatering efforts and facilitate dry mining operations.
-In addition to constructing a new slurry wall, our responsibilities included identifying and protecting many subsurface utility lines
+ENTACT initially served this major aggregate miner and supplier by replacing a cutoff wall more than 9,000 feet high.
+This successful project established ENTACT as the Client’s dedicated slurry wall contractor.
+Building on that relationship, we constructed a bentonite slurry wall to minimize dewatering efforts and facilitate dry mining operations.
+This collaborative effort ensured minimal disruption to mining operations while effectively managing groundwater.
+On this project, ENTACT: Constructed a 7,438-foot-long, 30-inch-wide soil-bentonite slurry wall Identified and protected subsurface utility lines

 TAR PONDS AND COKE OVENS SITE SOLIDIFICATION AND STABILIZATION

-The tar ponds were filled with waste from a steel mill and coke oven, transforming the nearby tidal estuary with impacted sediments and sludge.
-The governments of Canada and Nova Scotia announced a plan to clean up the site and establish Open Hearth Park, a community gathering place.
-ENTACT developed solidification and stabilization mix designs in our treatability lab and confirmed the recommended formula through a successful field pilot program.
-We solidified and stabilized approximately 745,000 cubic yards of impacted
+The tar ponds at this site were filled with waste from a steel mill and coke oven, which significantly impacted the nearby tidal estuary with contaminated sediments and sludge.
+In response, the governments of Canada and Nova Scotia initiated a cleanup plan to remediate the site and create Open Hearth Park, a community gathering space.
+ENTACT played a pivotal role in this project by developing solidification and stabilization mix designs in our treatability lab and validating the recommended formula through